alejandro-angulo/alejandr0angul0.dev/content/about.md

 ## The Site

 This is a static site generated using [Hugo](https://gohugo.io/).
-I'll eventually get around to creating a public repo for this site on my [github](https://github.com/alejandro-angulo/) but there's nothing fancy going on here.
+There's a public repo for this site [here](https://github.com/alejandro-angulo/alejandr0angul0.dev).
+Nothing fancy going on.
 I'm planning on using this site as a sort of personal documentation.
 Hopefully what I write here will be useful to whoever stumbles upon it.

 ## Me